 This dessert is sure to inspire awe.
 The chocolate and Mastiha are an intoxicating, almost addictive match and the dessert is so lovely to look at.

-- 10 large pears peeled and bottoms cut off (try to use pears with stems)
+- 6 large Bartlett or other pears peeled and bottoms cut off (try to use pears with stems)

 - 2 oranges peeled and juiced

 - 3 cups Samos moschato sweet wine, or other sweet white dessert wine